This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-The user can enter required Load Balancer information and select detailed options through the Samsung Cloud Platform Console to create a service.
+You can create a Load Balancer service by entering essential information and selecting detailed options through the Samsung Cloud Platform Console.

-You can create and use the Load Balancer service from the Samsung Cloud Platform Console.
+You can create and use a Load Balancer service through the Samsung Cloud Platform Console.

-- All Services > Networking > Load Balancer Click the menu.
-Navigate to the Service Home page of Load Balancer.
+- Click the All Services > Networking > Load Balancer menu.
+You will be navigated to the Load Balancer’s Service Home page.

-- Click the Load Balancer Create button on the Service Home page.
-You will be taken to the Load Balancer Create page.
+- On the Service Home page, click the Create Load Balancer button.
+You will be navigated to the Create Load Balancer page.

-- Load Balancer creation on the page, enter the information required to create the service and select detailed options.
+- On the Create Load Balancer page, enter the information required for service creation and select detailed options.

-- Service Information Input Enter or select the required information in the area.
+- In the Service Information area, enter or select the required information.

 |---|---|---|